paris-swc/advanced-numpy-lesson/04-kmeans.md

 >
 > After the lesson the learner should:
 >
-> * Be able to combine axis-based reductions, broadcasting and indexing to implement simple clustering algorithms.
+> * Be able to combine axis-based reductions, broadcasting and indexing to implement a simple clustering algorithm.
 > * Understand what are the advantages of vectorisation and when to use or not use it.

-K-means is a simple algorithm to cluster data that is to identify groups of similar objects based only on their properties.
+K-means is a simple algorithm to cluster data -- that is to identify groups of similar objects based only on their properties.
 The algorithm is best-illustrated by the following graph.

 ![](fig/kmeans/kmeans_illustration.png)